BerkeleyAutomation/RAPID-MOLT/README.md

 - process_images.py                   extracts the LAI and leaf temperature out of the images
 3) The actuation folder contains the scripts and files for the raspberry pie to execute the derived irrigation schedule.

+The Data folder contains an example of images from one experiment and the files resulting from the image processing.

 ## Hardware
 CAD models for construction can be found on this repository.
 Code for the software infrastructure and experimental data will be posted soon.